awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 + `NewestInstance`\.
 Terminate the newest instance in the group\.
 This policy is useful when you're testing a new launch configuration but don't want to keep it in production\.
 + `OldestInstance`\.
 Terminate the oldest instance in the group\.
 This option is useful when you're upgrading the instances in the Auto Scaling group to a new EC2 instance type\.
 You can gradually replace instances of the old type with instances of the new type\.
 **Note**
 Amazon EC2 Auto Scaling always balances instances across Availability Zones first, regardless of which termination policy is used\.
-As a result, you might encounter situations in which some newer instances are terminated before older instances when there is a more recently added Availability Zone, or when one Availability Zone has more instances than the other Availability Zones that are used by the group,\.
+As a result, you might encounter situations in which some newer instances are terminated before older instances when there is a more recently added Availability Zone, or when one Availability Zone has more instances than the other Availability Zones that are used by the group\.

 **To customize a termination policy \(console\)**